 - List complimentary ticket requirements and give to the Publicity Coordinator on the Admin Team (items that have been loaned to the production usually merit complimentary tickets).
 Send special Acknowledgements to the Program Coordinator.
-(Note: We do not acknowledge our own theatre members in the Program.)

 - Attend rehearsals as required to familiarize yourself with the overall needs of the play relevant to your areas of responsibility.

-- Relay technical rehearsal notes from the Director to relevant department/committee heads.
-Once tech week begins, the Stage Manager will take on this role.
+- Relay technical rehearsal notes from the director to relevant department/committee heads.
+Once tech week begins, the stage manager will take on this role.